 Grants & Fellowships

-PSA Student Grants
+PSA Student and Postdoctoral Grants

-The Phycological Society of America supports graduate student members development through three programs: the Croasdale Fellowships, the Hoshaw Travel Awards, and the Grants-in-Aid of Research.
+The Phycological Society of America supports graduate student and postdoctoral members development through three programs: the Croasdale Fellowships, the Hoshaw Travel Awards, and the Grants-in-Aid of Research.
 Some grants and fellowships from other sources are also available.

 The Hannah T. Croasdale Fellowships are designed to encourage graduate students to broaden their phycological training by defraying the costs of attending phycology courses at biological field stations.
 The purpose of the award is to broaden phycological training and not necessarily to further research goals.
 Proposals to study at field stations associated with universities other than the student's own are especially encouraged.
 Awards are made directly to the student in amounts up to $1,500 each.
 Completed application should be sent to Dan Thornton (email - firstname.lastname@example.org) by March 1st.
 Fellowship support to attend technique courses should be requested from the Grants-in-Aid of Research Program.